 - 156 grams all-purpose flour 1 1/4 cups

 - 1 pinch salt

 - Passion fruit for decorating or you can use fresh raspberries

-- In the bowl of an electric mixer fitted with the paddle attachment, cream together the butter, icing sugar, and ground almond.
+In the bowl of an electric mixer fitted with the paddle attachment, cream together the butter, icing sugar, ground almond, and matcha.
 Scrape down the sides of the bowl with a spatula.